And then there were two: Lady Gaga and Kanye West – the only two.

 Kanye knows this and he embraces it for the sake of performance art, and its impact – on both his ego, and ours.
 The hungry need of Kanye’s ego is the flip-side to Lady Gaga’s insatiable need to constantly have her Pop Heart be fed.

 Lady Gaga and Kanye West are the most significant true Pop Artists of the decade – and our generation.
 They are reflections of our truest selves as Pop figures.
 We cannot escape the pull of the lights; and like so many before us, we cannot help but follow the stars when they shine brightest in the darkest hour of the night.
 West and Gaga are the channels siphoning the Art before them – canvases, chameleons, composers, and companions encompassing and embodying the most authentic elements of Pop Art.
-They are The Fame, they are the suicidal killers.
+They are The Fame, they are the kamikaze killers.
 She is a monster, he is a maven; they are one in the same – and that is this decade in Pop.

 Watch This Space.